simonmicro/Dear-Templates/Rsync - The better way of copying data.md

 * **Destination slash** Same as no slash at all.
 * **Source slash** Every file **within** the source dir will be copied **within** the destination dir.
 * **Both slash** Same as source slash.

+# Note #
+To move the source files simply add `--remove-source-files`!